 However, when it comes to paying income taxes, their deeply held moral and ethical beliefs are challenged and their conscience is not protected.
 They believe the percentage of their income taxes spent for military purposes compromises their religious and individual liberty.
 Their income taxes are conscripted, thus violating their First Amendment rights.

 Respecting the moral and ethical beliefs of conscientious Americans is consistent with the First Amendment and strengthens liberty for all.
-Please co-sponsor H.R.
-1947, The Religious Freedom Peace Tax Fund Act of 2017.
+Please co-sponsor The Religious Freedom Peace Tax Fund Act.
 Thank you.